bhaskar2311/blog-writer-with-YoutubeTool-by-CrewAI/README.md

 In the file new-blog-post.md (generated automatically after executing this application), you can see the example of the blog that has been written by this.

+First of all create an account on CrewAI and then you can use this application.